metrostroi-repo/MetrostroiAddon/ReadMe.md

 Licensing
 ================================================================================
 ### Models and materials
-All models and materials belong to their corresponding authors.
-Mainly used without permission for purposes of prototyping a subway train simulator.
+All models, materials nad sounds belong to their corresponding authors.
+Used with permission for purposes of prototyping a subway train simulator inside Garry's-Mod only.